t3mi3su/DSA/notes.md

 * **Performance**: Measure the resources an algorithm requires.
 Common resources:
 	* time of computation
  	* pace (memory use)
   * disk use, disk-memory communication, number of processors (in a parallel program), amount of communication (in a distributed program)

+## Primality Testing
+- Definition: Let num > and = be an integer.
+We say that num is prime, if its only divisors are 1 and num.
+- 	Ex: 13 is a prime.
+12 is not a prime.
+- Definition: Let num > and = to be an integer, and let d and k be two divisors of num --> We say that k and d are complementary divisors of num -->
+  	**d x k = num**
+- 	Ex: 4 and 25 are complementary divisors of 100.
+-